Barm cake

 Chips are also a popular filling, sold in most fish and chip shops in the North West of England and often called a chip barm.
 Another popular filling in the North West, particularly Bolton, is a pasty barm.
-In Wigan, a whole savoury pie is served in a barm cake, traditionally known locally as a Pie Barm or Slappy, and more recently as a "Wigan Kebab".
+In Wigan, a whole savoury pie is served in a barm cake, traditionally known locally as a “pie barm” or “slappy”.
+More recently it is known as a "Wigan kebab", including on the menu of the local football team Wigan Athletic.